samartzidis/BangleApps/apps/weatherClock2/README.md

 A clock (based on the _Weather Clock_ by James Gough).

-This version retrieves the current location from the _My Location_ bangle.js app. and communicates directly with the open-meteo.com API.
+This version retrieves the current location from the _My Location_ bangle.js app. and communicates directly with the open-meteo.com API to retrieve the weather.

-Contrast to the original _Weather Clock_ it does not need the bangle.js _Weather_ app. or any helper weather client app to be installed on your phone.
+Contrast to the original _Weather Clock_ it does not need additional external components to function e.g. the bangle.js _Weather_ app. with a helper weather client app installed on your phone.

 ## Requirements